-The EU is developing criteria to determine if and to what extend an economic activity can be classified as environmentally sustainable as defined in the EU.
-Taxonomy Regulation.
-Because those criteria are still under development and not applicable those criteria cannot be taken into account.
+The EU is developing criteria to determine if and to what extend an economic activity can be classified as environmentally sustainable as defined in the EU Taxonomy Regulation.
+The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
+The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
+Because those criteria are still under development and not applicable those criteria cannot be taken into account and the "do no significant harm" principle cannot be applied to any of the investments in the mandate.